V-for-Vasili/altrn8value/README.md

 - Transforming financial data in meaningful way
 - Managing virtual portfolios based on up-to date data
 - Data visualisation of over different time series data.
-- Extracting  financial data from  efficent way - we anticipate the need to use 3rd party APIs to get access to accurate and updated financial data.
+- Extracting  financial data in an efficent way - we anticipate the need to use 3rd party APIs to get access to accurate and updated financial data.
 - Managing virtual portfolios based on up-to date data - the bulk of back end work will deal with keeping track of changes to virtual portfolios
 - Data visualization - for historic performance data we will need to create 2D graphs and Pie charts on the fronten
 - Hosting - we will use Google Cloud Platform to host our application with a Docker container